 On average, ten people die and 100 people are seriously injured on the roads of Great Britain each day.
 Two-thirds of all crashes in which people are killed or injured happen on roads with a speed limit of 30mph or less.
 At 35mph a driver is twice as likely to kill someone as they are at 30mph.

-Hit by a car at 20mph, only one out of ten pedestrians will be killed
+- Hit by a car at 20mph, one out of ten pedestrians will be killed

 Accident risk rises the faster a driver travels.
 At 25 per cent above the average speed, a driver is about six times more likely to have an accident than a driver travelling at the average speed.